 What Is a Sublease?

-When a commercial tenant executes a sublease, the tenant rents out a portion or the entire space it has leased to another tenant.
-The original tenant remains responsible for paying rent to the property owner but collects rent from the subtenant to offset the original rent obligation.
+When a commercial tenant executes a sublease, the tenant rents out a portion or the entire space to another tenant.
+The original tenant remains responsible for paying rent to the property owner but collects rent from the subtenant to offset the obligation.
+A sublease can have a positive impact on cash flow, but the tenant's lease liability remains unchanged on the balance sheet.

 Balance Sheet Treatment